alexandear/websocket-pubsub/README.md

 Client do:

-- Create websocket connection to server.
+- Create 5000 websocket connections to server.
+- Stdout broadcast messages from the server.
 - Request current number of connections.
-- Write to screen broadcast message from the server.
+- Stdout current number of connections to server.
-- Unsubscribe from the server.
+- Unsubscribe one connection from the server.
+- Stdout current number of connections to server.